 I’m an AIA member.
 Do you report my continuing education hours to the AIA?

 Yes.
-We report all continuing education hours to the AIA after you complete your continuing education with us, if you are an AIA member.
+If you are an AIA member, we report all continuing education hours to the AIA after you complete your continuing education with us.
+However, you do not need to be a member of AIA to take course courses and receive credit in Texas.

 Do you report my results to the Texas Board?